wp-plugins/post-index/readme.txt

 == Description ==

-[Here](http://books.nivija.com/rezensionen/ "BookLover Blog"), you will find a page where the plugin is in use or have a look to the screenshots page to see it in action.
+[Here](http://books.nivija.com/rezensionen/ "BookLover Blog"), you will find a page where the plugin is in use or have a look at the screenshots page to see it in action.

 ***